paralect/node-mongo/API.md

 });

 // Listen to the value changes between original and updated document
-// Callback executed only if user first name changes from `Bob` to something else const propertiesObject = { 'user.firstName': 'Bob' };
+// Callback executed only if user first name changes to `Bob` const propertiesObject = { 'user.firstName': 'Bob' };
 userService.onPropertiesUpdated(propertiesObject, ({ doc, prevDoc }) => {
 });